-The ICF is developing policies, procedures and controls to improve the cybersecurity management, based on which all the action that the ICF requires in this respect is being taken to strengthen security and provide tools and measures to mitigate the risk of potential incidents or attacks.
+The ICF has approved its information security policy and is developing and implementing procedures and controls to improve cybersecurity management.
+Based on this policy, all the actions required by the ICF in this respect are being taken to enhance and provide tools and measures to mitigate the risk of potential incidents or attacks.